 KK Women's and Children's Hospital (KKH), a member of the

-What to look out when my child has the flu?
+What to look out for when your child has the flu

 If your child already has the flu, keep a look out for the following symptoms as they may suggest a more serious condition that requires further medical attention:

 Rashes or mottling (like a lacy pattern on lingerie) on the skin